 The below photo is very shocking to me.
 The sign says “Exit Glacier Was Here.”
 The year: 1998.
 In 16 years, the glacier has receded dramatically.

 The year 1998 wasn’t that long ago.
 It was the year of Impeachment, Lewinsky and The Big Lebowski.
-Something about Mary was a surprise movie hit, and Cameron Diaz is still hot.
+Something about Mary was a surprise movie hit.
 Saving Private Ryan was a huge movie that year, and Tom Hanks and Matt Damon are still crushing it.
 That year, Derrick Jeter won his 2nd World Series and he is still playing for the (hated) Yankees.

 In 1998, I was a 20-year-old college junior, trying figure out what I wanted to do with my life.
 Now I am a 36-year-old trying to figure out what I want to do with my life.
 Not a lot has changed in the world, unless you are glacier.